I check to make sure no one is taking off down the line.

 Step 4: Hit the lip of the wave as high as you can.

 Step 5: Turn your upper body towards the beach and spot your landing.
-Distribute your weight evenly between both feet.
+Distribute your weight evenly between both feet and keep your chest open and your head up.
 If it's a steep section then you are really going to have to stomp on the tail to keep from pearling (nose diving).

 Photos by : Chris Grant